-The Applicant must clearly demonstrate that it meets the Minimum Qualifications to be considered for qualification.
-The Applicant's responses to Minimum Qualifications in RFP Appendix 1: Application Template and required attachments will be reviewed to determine qualification and eligibility for award.

-The Minimum Qualifications determination will be solely based on the information submitted by the Applicant in Appendix 1: Application Template and required attachments.
+The Applicant's responses to Minimum Qualifications in RFP Appendix 3: Minimum Qualifications and required attachments will be reviewed to determine qualification and eligibility for award.
+The Minimum Qualifications determination will be solely based on the information submitted by the Applicant in Appendix 3: Minimum Qualifications and required attachments.
 Insufficient or incomplete information may result in an application being considered non-responsive.
 Responses of "To be provided upon request" or "To be determined" or "Confidential" or the like, or that do not otherwise provide the information requested (e.g., left blank) are not acceptable.
 Any Application that does not demonstrate that the Applicant meets the Minimum Qualifications will be issued a notice of non-responsiveness and will not be evaluated or eligible for award under this RFP.